deathbeds/innit/readme.md

 `innit` configures projects using either a reference to a github repo or with CLI prompts.
 As much as possible, you should be using Github user interfaces to interact configure projects.

+This configuration is ready to be used with Github Actions, Github Pages, and Read the Docs.

 ## files

 * __pyproject.toml__ is configured for the [`flit` configuration][flit configuration].